Fleeing and Eluding a Police Officer

 Types of Fleeing to Elude Crimes in Florida

-Under Florida law, crimes related to fleeing and eluding can be charged as follows:
+Under Florida law, crimes related to fleeing and eluding can be charged in eight (8) different ways including:

 • Fleeing to Elude a Law Enforcement Officer § 316.1935(1)